AsmaJalal/AsmaJalal/README.md

   </a>
 </h1>
 <br />
-<h3 align="center">I'm a passionate and skilled React and React Native developer who is detail-oriented and driven to achieve success.
-With a track record of completing tasks on time and earning the trust of my clients and team members, I am committed to delivering high-quality projects that provide real value.</h3>
+<h3 align="center">I am Asma Jalal, a passionate and dedicated MERN-Stack and React Native Developer with over 2.6 years of experience in React Native development and 5+ years in Android development.
+My journey in the tech industry has been driven by a commitment to creating intuitive and efficient mobile applications and web solutions.
+With expertise in JavaScript/TypeScript, React.js, Next.js, and a solid foundation in mobile and web development, I have a proven track record of delivering high-quality, user-centric applications.</h3>

 <img align="right" alt="Coding" width="1000" height="400" src="https://developers.giphy.com/branch/master/static/api-512d36c09662682717108a38bbb5c57d.gif">